-There are numerous charities, non-profit organizations and government programs in Elks River and Sherburne County Minnesota that can provide people with help for bills, food, rent, counseling, and other aid.
-Find a listing of the agencies, programs, and phone numbers below.
+There are numerous charities, churches and government programs in Elks River and Sherburne County Minnesota that offer emergency financial help as well as free stuff or social services.
+Find where to get with help for bills, food, rent, or gasoline for work.
+There is also free counseling for employment or debt concerns and other aid.
+Find a listing of the non-profit agencies, programs, and phone numbers in Elks River and the county below.

 Help with heating bills, fuel and utility bills

 - Energy Assistance and Tri-Cap St. Cloud (Services people and families in Benton, Stearns, and Sherburne Counties).
 Telephone (320)-251-1612

 - Wright County Community Action - Call (320)-963-6500

 Rent assistance, housing aid, and homeless programs

 - TRI CAP of Sherburne County often has referrals to grants, eviction prevention and programs for renters.
 Call (320) 251-1612